-Digital technologies that cover basic or fundamental needs of human beings, very often communication related, have matured so much that their diffusion crosses 80% of the population in many countries.
+Digital technologies that cover basic or fundamental human needs have matured so much that their diffusion crosses 80% of the population in many countries.
 Alas, competition in the marketplace, in B2C or B2B, continues to heat up across practically all industries.

 There is a plethora of reasons for why projects don’t turn out to be as great as was initially thought.
 Building the right product to win in the marketplace is hard.
 It has to be.
 If it would be simple, competition would be so fierce that few companies would see a decent return on their investment.